-It seems that overall and compared to the other programs offered by the College, the BABA is a well-resourced and prominent program.
-The Chairman (and owner) in general stated that despite the fact that the American College is a for-profit organization, he has always been willing to invest much into the sustainability and the development of the College.
+It seems that all programs (the Diploma program included) offered by the College, are well-resourced.
+The Chairman (and owner) in generally stated that despite the fact that the American College is a for-profit organization, his policy is to continiously invest into the sustainability and the development of the College.
 This is quite evident by the fact that the College operates profitably for the last fourty years.

 A great deal of investment is regularly taking place to improve computer labs, teaching rooms and other facilities of the College.
 Moreover, the owner appears to be eager to invest in human capital since the technical staff of the college that we met during our visit, is highly skilled and experienced.
+This would benefit the corporation's responisbility and sustainability.